UHDbits/M73-Tiny-OpenCore/README.md

   ## Known Issues

   ### Monterey 12.3+ crashes during setup
   **Monterey 12.3 and newer crashes during the "Migration Assistant" part of setup.
 Sometimes, you can get past the screen, but it'll freeze later.
 I do not know how to fix this, and I think it's fault of the HD4400, which is impossible to fix.
-Upgrading the CPU and iGPU may fix it.**
+Once I get my new i7 in, and test it on HD4600, I will tell you if it's fault of the HD4400, or another issue.**

   ### HD4400 Glitching and Freezing
   **The HD4400 has many issues in macOS.
 For example, some icons may be missing (image below), some random freezes may happen, icons may get replaced, and more.
-In newer version of macOS, this can make the system almost unusable.
+In newer versions of macOS, this can make the system almost unusable.
 This is impossible to fix at the moment, and the only thing you can do is upgrade your CPU to one with a HD4600 iGPU.**

   ![Example of Missing Icons](/Images/Missing%20Icons/DarkMissingIcons.png#gh-dark-mode-only) ![Example of Missing Icons](Images/Missing%20Icons/LightMissingIcons.png#gh-light-mode-only)